DACF Home → Bureaus & Programs → Bureau of Agriculture → Agricultural Resource Development Division → Farmland Protection → Farmland Registration

 - Eligible farmland consists of tracts of land of 5 or more contiguous acres, which produce a gross annual income of at least $2,000 per year from the sale value of farm products in 1 of 2, or 3 of 5, calendar years preceding the date of application for registration.
 The owner of the registered farmland bears the burden of proof when there is a question about the eligibility of the land.

-- Farm products are plants and animals useful to humans, including fruits, berries, vegetables, dairy products, livestock and livestock products, poultry and poultry products, grains, forages, flowers, seeds, grasses, bees, Christmas trees and other similar products.
+- Farm products are plants and animals useful to humans, including fruits, berries, vegetables, dairy products, livestock and livestock products, poultry and poultry products, grains, forages, flowers, seeds, grasses, bees, Christmas trees, maple syrup and other similar products.

 - Eligible farmland does NOT include land used for woodlots, homes, farm buildings, roads, lawns or any area covered with non-crop vegetation.

 - Abutting land is real estate that shares a common boundary, or portion of a boundary, with registered farmland.
 Except in the case of the variance (described in the law), a municipality may NOT issue a building or use permit allowing any prohibited development or use of land abutting registered farmland.

 A farmland owner must complete several forms for before registering farmland at the Registry of Deeds in which the farmland is located.

 - Obtain the property tax map(s) which illustrates the entire parcel(s) subject to farmland registration and all abutters to parcels.
 You may need to search other town resources to find the names of the abutters.

 - Using the tax map information complete pages 2 and 3 of the Farmland Registration (PDF) (Form 2A).